Rzpeg/CodeCop.Setup/README.md

 What?
 ====

-A Fluent API wrapper package for [CodeCop][2], enabling a clean way of configuring interceptors via code.
+A Fluent API wrapper package for [CodeCop][2], providing an alternative way of configuring interceptors using the code.

 Why ?
 ====